mercury-hpc/fabtsuite/README.md

 The test program, which lives under `transfer/`, assumes either a server or client personality, depending on the name by which it is invoked.
-Invoked as `fget`, it is the test server, and as `fput`, the test client.
+Invoked as `fabtget`, it is the test server, and as `fabtput`, the test client.

-`scripts/run-suite` is the main test script.
+`scripts/fabtrun` is the main test script.

 `doc/building.md`, `doc/building_cmake.md`, and `doc/building_spack.md`
 tell how to build the project.